Senior Gear Editor

 Cons: Not the most exciting style or features

-Stio is a brand from Jackson Hole that’s recently come onto ours (and everyone’s) radar after launching in 2012.
+Stio is a brand from Jackson Hole that’s recently come onto our (and everyone’s) radar after launching in 2012.
 Compared to many brands represented here, that’s quite young, but Stio has proven in that time that their gear has the technical chops to hang with the best of them.

-The fit is quite standard, and while the jacket comes in a few great colors, it didn’t bear the same freeride cut or styling that a number of other jackets on this list bring to the table.
+The fit is quite standard, and while the jacket comes in a few great colors, it doesn’t bear the same freeride cut or styling that a number of other jackets on this list bring to the table.
 However, that could be a pro instead of a con depending on your preferences.
 While it may not have that freeride razzle-dazzle, what it does have is a competitive price point, solid construction (as mentioned previously), and a number of great colorways, making this a worthy option, if not top of the list among this highly competitive field.

-Check Price on Stio
+Check Price on EVO

 Arc’teryx Rush Ski Jacket ($750)